abhiTronix/TBB_Raspberry_pi/README.md

 More info. at https://www.threadingbuildingblocks.org/

 # TBB for Raspberry Pi
 A pre-compiled Latest binary (2018 - Update 6) of TBB for the Raspberry Pi, built from scratch inorder to achieve max multi-threaded performance & compatibility.
-It is available in a ".deb" package and will save your countless hours as not have to compile it yourself.
+It is available in a "*.deb*" package and will save your countless hours as not have to compile it yourself.
 There is no other Latest source of TBB file for raspberry pi yet implemented , so i decided to create my own files as part of my research(Through cross-compiling & various source-code tweaks) and made available this on internet.
 This may or may not stay updated as I have to manually compile this version, still I will try to make available most major versions.
 This was compiled for **Raspberry Pi 2/3 Model B/B+ running raspbian Stretch**.
 This also enables TBB which helps multithreading in many OpenCV algorithms.
 Hope this helps you too, Cheers.
 **Looks for files down below.**

 # Proof: